Roger Ver

 Roger Keith Ver (born 1979) is an entrepreneur best known as the first investor in Bitcoin and the Bitcoin ecosystem.
 He was an early promoter of Bitcoin and Bitcoin-related startups and is sometimes known as "Bitcoin Jesus" for his evangelism of cryptocurrency in its early days.

 While Ver has often been associated with Bitcoin Cash, he has consistently emphasized that he supports any cryptocurrency that functions as "peer-to-peer cash", as originally cited in the Bitcoin whitepaper authored by Satoshi Nakamoto.
 He previously was CEO of Bitcoin.com, later becoming its Executive Chairman.

 In 2014, he renounced his United States citizenship after obtaining citizenship in Saint Kitts and Nevis.
-He has also acquired citizenship in Antigua and Barbuda (2020).
-In April 2024, he was indicted in the United States on tax-related charges, which he disputes.
+In 2024, he was indicted for tax fraud but eventually settled the case with the IRS and was not pursued criminally.

 Early life and education

 Ver was born in 1979 in San Jose, California.
 He attended Valley Christian High School and then De Anza College for one year.
-He also completed one semester at Stanford University as a visiting student before leaving to pursue entrepreneurial ventures.

 Career

-MemoryDealers.com

 From 1999 until 2012, Ver was the CEO of MemoryDealers.com, an online business that sold networking equipment.
 In 2000, he ran for the California State Assembly as a Libertarian Party candidate.
 During his campaign, he strongly criticized federal law enforcement agencies, referring to the ATF and FBI as "jack-booted thugs and murderers" for their role in the Waco Siege.

 Cryptocurrency

-Bitcoin and early investments

 Ver began investing in bitcoin in early 2011 when a single Bitcoin cost around $1 each.
 His first investment was in Charlie Shrem’s Bitinstant, which allowed the company to hire its first designer and programmer.